HTTPArchive/almanac.httparchive.org/src/content/en/2019/resource-hints.md

 ## Resource hints

-<aside class="note">Note: There was no noticeable difference between the usage patterns for resource hints on mobile versus desktop.
-Thus, for the sake of conciseness, this chapter only includes the statistics for mobile.</aside>
+<p class="note">Note: There was no noticeable difference between the usage patterns for resource hints on mobile versus desktop.
+Thus, for the sake of conciseness, this chapter only includes the statistics for mobile.</p>

 <figure>
   <table>